How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Depending on the assessments you choose to use, you may be able to leverage all three stages, though the first two tend to be one or the other for many roles.

-One of the keys to successfully using skill assessments, whether for hiring or for existing employees, is verification of the results.
+One key to successfully using skill assessments, whether for hiring or for existing employees, is verifying the results.
 It's not uncommon to find faulty assessments or tests in some way, either in their design, grading, or formulation.

 Monitor and Analyze Results